Want to know what do you need to make an extra $8,885 per month with Amazon Affiliate Sites? Keep reading…

 1. Well, aside from the little introduction, could you tell us a bit more about yourself?
 What do you do?

 Belize?
 Really?
 Well, you’ll be “close” to México, so if we can ever meet, that would be great.
 But why?
-Can you comment about this decision? 🙂
+Can you comment on this decision? 🙂

 2. What kind of numbers have you been pulling lately with Amazon Affiliates?